 There has been a great deal of media focus on Diabetes in particular Type 2.
 It’s not just having diabetes that can be a concern to individuals, but also the perceived impact a diagnosis can have on someone’s whole wellbeing, both their physical and mental health can be impacted when someone receives a diagnosis of any long term health condition.

 Early signs and symptoms are not always an obvious association with diabetes, you can also be symptom free.
-Once you reach the age of 40 you are eligible for a NHS Health Check,please check out www.nhs.uk/conditions/nhs-health-check for more information on what these are for and how they help to spot early signs of increased risk from developing conditions such as diabetes.
+Once you reach the age of 40 you are eligible for an NHS Health Check, please click here for more information on what these are for and how they help to spot early signs of increased risk from developing conditions such as diabetes.
 They also offer a chance for you to find ways to lower your risk.

 Common Signs and symptoms to look out for:

 1. Increased thirst, feeling thirsty

 3. Tiredness, lack of energy